huntdatacenter/docs/docs/faq/storage.md

 ### Do I have 'backup' in my lab?

-Yes and no. We have activated restore functionality two folders in your home machine by default, **`/mnt/work`** and **`/mnt/archive`**.
+Yes and no. We have activated restore functionality for two folders in your home machine by default, **`/mnt/work`** and **`/mnt/archive`**.
 No other volumes on your home machine, nor your iaas and blue machines have restore activated by deployment.
+The restore is intended to help with accidental overwrites and accidental deletion of files in your lab.

 ::: warning